Let’s meet another English

 The two memorable events in this stretch were winning the FA Cup in 2008 (winning at Man U along the way), and the last day of the 2004-05 season, when Portsmouth lost at West Bromwich Albion, which meant that West Brom stayed up and Southampton went down, leading to both sets of fans partying on the pitch at The Hawthorns.
 Look for the blue shirts at the end of this clip:

 Financial woes led to another relegation in 2010, In 2012, the Pompey Supporters Trust bought the team, then down in League Two.
 In the 2016-17 season, they won League Two, putting them up in League One for the current campaign; the Supporters Trust sold the club to a member of the Eisner (Disney) family that summer.

 And they may be on the up.
-In the 2018-19 season they made the League One playoffs each of the last two seasons, and in 2019 they made the League Trophy final, where they and Sunderland combined to break the attendance record for that competition with 85,021 at Wembley.
+In the 2018-19 season they made the League One playoffs but lost in the semifinals, but they made the League Trophy final, where they and Sunderland combined to break the attendance record for that competition with 85,021 at Wembley.
 Pompey won it on penalty kicks.
-They lost in the playoff semis again after the 2019-20 season and once again made the League Trophy, but this time they lost to Salford City of League Two.
+They lost in the playoff semis again after the 2019-20 season and once again made the League Trophy, but this time they lost to Salford City.